top of page

 There shall be one measure of wine throughout our whole realm, and one measure of ale and one measure of corn – namely, the London quart; and one width of dyed and resset and hauberk cloths – namely, two ells below the selvage.
 And with weights, moreover, it shall be as with measures.

-World still does not agree on a common measurement system
+The world still does not agree on a common measurement system

 It is shameful that even in 2021 the world cannot agree on one common measurement system, is it not?

-If you would like to know more about digital transformation possibilities of your calibration business, feel free to ping us at consulting@metquay.com.
+If you would like to know more about the digital transformation possibilities of your calibration business, feel free to ping us at consulting@metquay.com.
 We are here to help you.

-238 views0 comments
+357 views0 comments

 bottom of page